-Google’s Nexus devices are supposed to receive timely updates, but the staggered rollout means it can take weeks for devices to receive over-the-air updates.
-Luckily, there’s a geekier way to upgrade to the latest version of Android.
+Google’s Nexus devices are supposed to receive timely updates, but the staggered rollout means it can take weeks for devices to receive over-the-air (OTA) updates.
+Luckily, there’s a geekier way to install the latest version of Android.

-Google provides official system images for their Nexus devices, which anyone can download and flash on their devices.
-This is a way to skip the wait when a new version of Android is released for Nexus devices.
+Google provides official system images for their Nexus devices, which anyone can download and flash on their own.
+This is an easy way to skip the wait when a new version of Android is released for Nexus devices.

 Note that this process is more complicated than simply waiting for an over-the-air update.
 If you’re a normal person and not a geek with an itchy trigger finger, you’ll probably just want to wait.